 - Scoop the dough.
 Using a cookie scoop, scoop the dough onto the prepared baking sheet.
 Press the scoop down gently with your palm or the back of the ice cream scoop to form a cookie shape as they will not spread as much as traditional cookies while baking, so this will help them out.

 - Bake.
-Bake for 8-10 minutes until cookie is set & golden brown.
+Bake for 8-10 minutes until cookie is set and golden brown.
 If the cookie isn't quite set when you remove it from the oven, instead of baking longer than 10 minutes, place it in the fridge for 5 minutes to help it set.

 Notes